 2 teaspoons kosher salt or 1 teaspoon plain salt, and additional salt to taste

 1 teaspoon red pepper flakes, crushed

-2 pork T-bone steaks, or 2 bone-in pork loin chops (about 1¼ lbs. total), about 1 inch thick
+2 pork T-bone steaks, or 2 pork loin chops, bone-in (about 1 1/4 pounds total), about 1 inch thick

 To prepare the pilaf, melt the butter in a medium saucepan over moderate heat.
 Add the onion and cook, stirring often, for about 3 minutes.
 Add the walnuts and stir about 2 minutes more.
 Add the bulgur and stir to combine.
 Add the cranberries, stock, and salt (if your stock is salted, you might not need the full amount of salt).
 Bring to a boil, then cover the pan and cook over low heat for 5–10 minutes, until the bulgur is tender and has absorbed the liquid.
 The cooked bulgur will stay warm, covered and off heat, for about 20 minutes while you continue with the pork.

-To prepare the vinegar baste, in a small sauce pan combine the vinegar, molasses, salt and red pepper flakes.
+To prepare the vinegar baste, in a small saucepan combine the vinegar, molasses, salt and red pepper flakes.
 Bring just to a boil, stirring to dissolve the molasses.
 Set aside.

 Season the pork steaks on both sides with salt and ground pepper to taste.
 Grill over a fire of hot coals, about 4 inches from heat, turning the meat and brushing it with the vinegar baste every 1 to 1 1/2 minutes.
 Total cooking time will be 8 to 10 minutes, until the meat is thoroughly cooked, with no trace of rawness in the center.
 Alternatively, the steaks may be broiled, about 4 inches from heat, turning them and brushing with the baste as directed.
 Serve with the pilaf.